-Hypnosis study unlocks secrets of unexplained paralysisFebruary 21st, 2013 in Neuroscience /
+Hypnosis study unlocks secrets of unexplained paralysisFebruary 21, 2013 in Medicine & Health / Neuroscience

 (Medical Xpress)—Hypnosis has begun to attract renewed interest from neuroscientists interested in using hypnotic suggestion to test predictions about normal cognitive functioning.